J-Dufour/outstem-technical-interview/README.md

 ### Goal 4
-Create a line chart showing how much money was made by month in 2023
+Create a line chart showing how much money was made per month in 2023

 ### Goal 5
 To your chart from Goal 2, add the ability to filter the data by